-A Charpy impact test, also known as the Charpy V-notch test, is a destructive method that measures a material’s toughness, the ability to absorb energy, and resistance to brittle fracture.
+A Charpy impact test, also known as the Charpy V-notch test, is a destructive method.
+It measures a material’s toughness, the ability to absorb energy, and resistance to brittle fracture.

 Understanding the energy absorption properties of a material is essential to predict how the material will react to impact loading and is, therefore, a determining factor in the suitability of a designed material for a particular application.
-Designed to measure the amount of energy that a material can absorb as it fractures, Charpy impact testing is a vital part of many material characterization programs.
+Designed to measure the amount of energy that a material can absorb as it fractures, processes such as Charpy impact testing or Izod testing is a vital part of many material characterization programs.

-The test uses a pendulum arm to strike a standard notched specimen with a hammer from a known height and break the test specimen.
+The test uses a pendulum hammer arm to strike a standard notched specimen.
+The hammer is dropped from a known height and the test specimen is broken.
 After impact, samples are analyzed for the amount of energy absorbed by the specimen during fracture and strength characteristics.
 The impact energy indicates the toughness of a material.

-As a world leader in the provision of routine mechanical testing, Element provides the Charpy impact test services in accordance with multiple International standards for both metallic and polymeric materials.
-Our ISO 17025 accredited testing laboratories support quality design programs with accurate test results and competitive turnaround times.
+As a world leader in the provision of routine mechanical testing, Element provides the Charpy impact test services in accordance with multiple International standards such as NADCAP, ISO 148, and ASTM E23 for both metallic and polymeric materials.
+Our ISO 17025-accredited testing laboratories support quality design programs with accurate test results and competitive turnaround times.